kaviarjs/smart/README.md

   </a>
 </p>

+Smart is a simple tool which allows you to decouple state and logic from your components.

 Goodies:

 - ✅ Uses React Hooks behind the scenes
 - ✅ Manage state and actions separately from your components
 - ✅ TypeScript auto-completion at every step
 - ✅ Ultra light-weight
-- ✅ Works great with Redux DevTools
+- ✅ Integration with Redux DevTools

 ## Install